-If you don’t want to convert points to FF miles, you have another option for travel: redeem thru Chase’s Ultimate Rewards travel website and get 25% more value per point.
+If you don’t want to convert points to frequent flyer miles, you have another option for travel, which is to redeem through the Chase Ultimate Rewards travel website and you will get travel rewards for 20% fewer points..

-1 point = 1.25 cents value towards airfare, hotels, car rentals, and cruises
+1 point = 1.25 cents value towards airfare, hotels, car rentals and cruises through Ultimate Rewards

-The prices you see on Chase’s Ultimate Rewards booking tool are the same that you would see on other major travel websites (in fact, I suspect one of them manages the website for Chase).
-So rest assured this is not a gimmick where they give you inflated prices.
+And don’t worry, the prices you see on Chase’s Ultimate Rewards booking tool are the same or comparable to what you would see on other major travel websites (in fact, I suspect one of them provides the results for Chase’s website).
+So rest assured this is not a racket where they show you inflated prices.

 4. It will make your Chase Freedom card more valuable